How I Work:

 Why Systematic Thinking Matters for Principal Roles

-At the Principal Associate or Staff level within **Tier-1 Financial Institutions**, the challenge isn't just "designing screens."
-It's managing the **complexity of the ecosystem**.
+At the Senior Associate or Staff level within regulated financial institutions, the challenge isn't just "designing screens."
+It's managing the complexity of the ecosystem.

 My adaptive methodology ensures that we don't waste 4 weeks of research on a low-risk UI update, nor do we rush a compliance-critical workflow that could lead to regulatory fines.
 I provide the strategic guardrails that allow the design team to scale without introducing systemic risk.